Whistles Women: Alexis Noble

 I’ve been a chef for thirteen years now – I grew up cooking and always really loved it.
-I went to university first as I thought I wanted to be a doctor or a physio, so I did a bachelors in medical science before starting a masters – and then I dropped out.
+I went to university first as I thought I wanted to be a doctor or a physio, so I did a bachelors in medical science before starting a master degree – and then I dropped out.
 I got an apprenticeship and started cooking in Sydney, working there until 2012.

 “I’d describe it as a casual neighbourhood restaurant, with sharing dishes and seasonal menus that are constantly changing.
 It’s fun, relaxed and unassuming.”

 What inspired you to choose Stoke Newington as a location?